sipeed/MaixPy/docs/doc/en/vision/body_key_points.md

     dis.show(img)
 ```

-And you can also find code in [MaixPy/examples/vision](https://github.com/sipeed/MaixPy/tree/main/examples/vision/ai_vision) directory.
+You can also find the code in the [MaixPy/examples/vision](https://github.com/sipeed/MaixPy/tree/main/examples/vision/ai_vision) directory.

-As you can see, by using `YOLOv8-Pose`, we directly utilize the `YOLOv8` class.
-The only difference from the `YOLOv8` object detection model is the model file, and the `detect` function returns an additional `points` value, which is a list of `17` integer coordinates arranged in sequence.
-For example, the first value is the x-coordinate of the nose, the second value is the y-coordinate of the nose, and so on, in the following order:
+Since `YOLOv8-Pose` is used here, the `YOLOv8` class is also used, with the only difference being the model file compared to `YOLOv8` object detection.
+The same applies to `YOLO11`.
+The `detect` function returns an additional `points` value, which is a list of `int` containing `17` keypoints.
+The points are arranged in order; for example, the first value is the x-coordinate of the nose, the second value is the y-coordinate of the nose, and so on:

 ```python
 1. Nose